Beware of Rules of Thumb: What *Really* Increases a Marketing Agency Valuation

 1. Agency A is using some outdated processes that decrease team and agency efficiency.
 Agency B has recently updated and streamlined many of its core processes leading to operational efficiency, causing a 12% increase in its agency’s EBITDA margin.

-When comparing Agency A to Agency B, it’s clear that Agency B should likely have a (perhaps significantly) higher valuation.
+When comparing Agency A to Agency B, it’s clear that Agency B should likely have a higher valuation.
 However, if you use a simple rule of thumb multiple of say, 3.0x EBITDA, it would be difficult to account for the financial and non-financial differences between the two.

+While a rule of thumb can provide a rough estimate of a marketing agency’s value, it should never replace a detailed valuation that evaluates financial performance, operational risk and long-term growth potential. it can still provide a secondary market value to compare to a more thorough income and/or market-based valuation.
 If there is a significant difference between the valuation approaches, you can dial into them and examine why they are so different, providing opportunities to improve your business processes or capitalize on unique attributes during the business sale.

 Are you looking for strategic insights to help maximize your business’s value before you go to market?
 Get the data you need using our Profit-Focused Maturity Assessment.